Leicester University Medicine Interview Questions

 How did you use the information provided at each University of Leicester MMI stations?

-Pick out the key points of the scenario and think what skills/knowledge they want you to demonstrate.
-Remember – they want you to pass the interview!
-Try and link the scenario they give to key medical principles such as ethics or the GMC guidelines.
-Here’s an article on some model answers involving Medical Ethics.
+I picked out the key points of the scenario and thought about what skills or knowledge they want me to demonstrate.
+I just kept thinking – they want me to pass the interview so I calmed myself and tried to be as confident as possible.
+I linked the scenarios they gave me to key medical principles such as ethics or the GMC guidelines.

 What were the University of Leicester MMI examiners like?
 Did the University of Leicester medicine interviewers ask a lot of follow up questions?